Multiscale Simulations of Complex Systems by Learning their Effective Dynamics: Learning the Effective Dynamics (LED)

 The role of the RNN is twofold.
-First, it is updating its hidden memory state $\bmh_t$, given the current state provided at the input $ \bmz_t$ and the hidden memory state at the previous time-step $\bmh_{t-\Delta t}$, tracking the history of the low order state to model non-Markovian dynamics.
-Second, given the updated hidden state $\bmh_t$ the RNN forecasts the latent state at the next time-step(s) $\bmtz_{t+\Delta t}$. $\calH^{ \bmw_{\calH}}$ and $\calR^{ \bmw_{\calR} }$ are the hidden-to-hidden mapping, and the hidden-to-output mappings, while $\bmw_{\calH}$ and $\bmw_{\calR}$ are the trainable parameters of the RNN.
-Possible implementations of $\calH^{ \bmw_{\calH}}$ and $\calR^{ \bmw_{\calR} }$ are the long short-term memory (LSTM)~\cite{Hochreiter1997} cell or the Gated Reccurent Unit (GRU)~\cite{Chung2014}, explained in the SI.
-The RNN is trained to minimize the forecasting loss $||\bmtz_{t+\Delta t} - \bmz_{t+\Delta t}||_2^2$ by backpropagation through time (BPTT)~\cite{Werbos1988}.
+First, it is updating its hidden memory state $\bm{h}_t$, given the current state provided at the input $ \bm{z}_t$ and the hidden memory state at the previous time-step $\bm{h}_{t-\Delta t}$, tracking the history of the low order state to model non-Markovian dynamics.
+Second, given the updated hidden state $\bm{h}_t$ the RNN forecasts the latent state at the next time-step(s) $\bm{\tilde{z}}_{t+\Delta t}$.
+The RNN is trained to minimize the forecasting loss $||\bm{\tilde{z}}_{t+\Delta t} - \bm{z}_{t+\Delta t}||_2^2$ by backpropagation through time~\cite{Werbos1988}.

-Firstly, the RNN and the autoencoder, jointly referred to as learned effective dynamics (LED), are trained on data from short simulations of the fully resolved (or microscale) dynamical system.
-After training, LED is employed to forecast the dynamics on unseen data, by propagating the low order latent state with the RNN and avoiding the computationally expensive simulation of high-dimensional dynamics, as depicted in~\Cref{fig:LEDiterativeprop}.
+The LSTM and the AE, jointly referred to as LED, are trained on data from simulations of the fully resolved (or microscale) dynamical system.
+The two networks can either be trained sequentially, or together.
+In the first case, the AE is pretrained to minimize the reconstruction loss, and then the LSTM is trained to minimize the prediction loss on the latent space (AE-LSTM).
+In the second case, they are seen as one network trying to minimize the sum of reconstruction and prediction losses (AE-LSTM-end2end).
+For large, high-dimensional systems, the later approach of end-to-end training is computationally expensive.
+After training, LED is employed to forecast the dynamics on unseen data, by propagating the low order latent state with the RNN and avoiding the computationally expensive simulation of high-dimensional dynamics.
+We refer to this mode of propagation, iteratively propagating only the latent/macro dynamics, as Latent-LED.
+We note that, as non-Markovian models are not self-starting, an initial small warm-up period is required, feeding the LED with data from the micro dynamics.